ua-snap/snap-drupal/README.md

 Date and Link will now be available field types when creating/editing a Drupal content type.

-### Setting up IMCE file browser module
+### Setting up IMCE file browser module and configuring CKEditor image button

 Download IMCE module, extract it into sites/all/modules, and enable it from the Modules page.
 Then from the Configuration page, change the following settings:

-CKEditor -> Profiles -> Advanced -> edit -> File Browser Settings:
+CKEditor -> Profiles -> Full HTML -> edit -> File Browser Settings:

 File browser type (Link dialog window): None
 File browser type (Image dialog window): IMCE
-File browser type (Flash dialog window): None

-CKEditor -> Profiles -> Full -> edit -> File Browser Settings:

-File browser type (Link dialog window): None
-File browser type (Image dialog window): IMCE
-File browser type (Flash dialog window): None
+File browser type (Flash dialog window): IMCE

 IMCE -> Role-profile assignments:

 administrator: User-1
 authenticated user: User-1

+Also, this is not related to the IMCE module, but I removed the image button from CKEditor's Filtered HTML profile since the Filtered HTML input format is not currently able to embed images.
+I disabled the image button by going to the following from the Configuration page:

+CKEditor -> Profiles -> Filtered HTML -> edit -> Editor Appearance -> Toolbar

+And moved the image button from the "Used buttons" section down to the "All buttons" section.